 Traveling is perhaps the most exciting activity there is.
 New destinations allow you to live new experiences, meet new friends, and discover new culinary specialties.
 But, before you can enjoy your new place to stay, you need to get there first — so that means going through an international airport.
+While navigating the airport can be stressful, knowing mistakes to avoid when traveling via an airport can help make your journey smoother and more enjoyable.
+Be sure to plan ahead, follow airport guidelines, and stay organized to ensure a hassle-free travel experience.

 1. Packing your stuff like a newbie